vigour-io/turbostatus/README.md

 ## TODO

+- [ ] Use emoji to make display more compact
-- Make this a node module
+- [ ] Make this a node module